dominicgan/dominicgan.github.io/README.md

 	  loading component scripts when requested instead of running everything on page load.
 Still on jquery, but looking to shift away
 - Future
-  - To convert this project to a reactjs based app (hot shit rn, might as well get in)
+  - To convert this project to a reactjs based app
   - currently working on it in a separate repo, hopefully to be implemented soon..